isabella232/journeys.en/help/using/action/about-custom-action-configuration.md

 # About custom action configuration {#concept_sxy_bzs_dgb}

-If you're using a third-party system to send messages or if you want Journey Orchestration to send API calls to a third-party system, this is where you configure its connection to Journey Orchestration.
+If you're using a third-party system to send messages or if you want [!DNL Journey Orchestration] to send API calls to a third-party system, this is where you configure its connection to [!DNL Journey Orchestration].
 The custom action defined by technical users will then be available in the left palette of your journey, in the **[!UICONTROL Action]** category (see [](../building-journeys/about-action-activities.md).
 Here are a few examples of systems that you can connect to with custom actions: Epsilon, Facebook, Adobe.io, Firebase, etc.
 Limitations are listed here: [](../action/custom-action-limitations.md).

 Here are the main steps required to configure a custom action: